Carnosauria: Paleobiogeography

 The paleobiogeographical history of allosauroids closely follows the order that Pangaea separated into the modern continents.
 By the Middle Jurassic period, tetanurans had spread to every continent and diverged into the allosauroids and the coelurosaurs.
 Allosauroids first appeared in the Middle Jurassic period and were the first giant taxa (weighing more than 2 tons) in theropod history.
 Along with members of the superfamily Megalosauroidea, the allosauroids were the apex predators that occupied the Middle Jurassic to the early Late Cretaceous periods.
 Allosauroids have been found in North America, South America, Europe, Africa, and Asia.
 A probable carcharodontosaurian specimen from the upper Strzelecki Group and the Eumeralla Formation (Aptian-Albian) of Australia might potentially extend their known distribution.

 Specifically, a world-wide dispersal of carcharodontosaurids likely happened in the Early Cretaceous.
 It has been hypothesized that the dispersal involved Italy's Apulia region (the "heel" of the Italian peninsula), which was connected to Africa by a land bridge during the Early Cretaceous period; various dinosaur footprints found in Apulia support this theory.
-Allosauroids were present in both the northern and southern continents during the Jurassic and Early Cretaceous, but they were later displaced by the tyrannosauroids in North America and Asia during the Late Cretaceous.
+Allosauroids were present in both the northern and southern continents during the Jurassic and Early Cretaceous, but they were later replaced by the tyrannosauroids in North America and Asia during the Late Cretaceous.
 This is likely due to regional extinction events, which, along with increased species isolation through the severing of land connections between the continents, differentiated many dinosaurs in the Late Cretaceous.